Nurses and healthcare workers face unique risks. Learn about insurance options, typical premiums, and how shift work affects your coverage.

 Better approach:

 Caution: Super insurance has limitations (Any Occupation TPD, no Own Occupation).
-Do not rely solely on super insurance if you need comprehensive protection.
+Do not rely solely on super insurance if you want comprehensive protection.

 Income Protection is often the most valuable for healthcare workers, for several reasons: